Psalm 3: Context

-Psalm 3 is the first Psalm with a title in the original and it concerns a specific time of crisis in David's life.
+Psalm 3 is the first psalm with a title in the original and it concerns a specific time of crisis in David's life.
 David fled Absalom because of a series of events that followed from David being under discipline for his own sins regarding Bathsheba and Uriah the Hittite (2 Samuel, chapter 11).
 In that light, the prayer is a model for looking to God for help even in the midst of God's chastisement.
-Even so, David prays, "Thy blessings by upon your people".
+Even so, David prays, "Thy blessing is upon Thy people".

 An evening and a morning are seen (verse 5) as David lays down to sleep and wakes up protected and sustained by providence.
 Absalom's advisor Ahitophel is personified as the mouth who David asks God to "break the teeth of", and in the account, Ahitophel's counsel is frustrated and Ahitophel faces his demise.
 David fleeing his son at the start of Psalm 3 is in direct contrast with taking refuge in "the Son" at the end of Psalm 2.

-This is also the first Psalm which has the word or instruction selah, which appears after verses 2, 4 and 8.
+This is also the first psalm which has the word or instruction selah, which appears after verses 2, 4 and 8.
 The final selah possibly indicates that Psalm 3 and Psalm 4 are tied together somehow.

 David spent more years fleeing Saul as a young man than he spent fleeing his son Absalom.
 David wrote many psalms that we find later in the book of psalms regarding situations where he was being pursued by Saul.
 But here is one of the opening songs in the Book of Psalms, and it is about the painful experience of fleeing from his own son.